Scalable Wavelength Arbitration for Microring-based DWDM Transceivers

-A core operation of the record phase is the relation search, which is illustrated in \myfigref{fig_11}.
-The procedure is described in Hattink et al.\ \cite{hattink2020automated} which utilizes the natural precedence order in light receive between the microrings.
-In a typical microring-based DWDM architecture, when light propagates to the downstream microrings, a microring physically closer to the light input has priority in light receive over farther rings.
-In other words, physical prior maps to the precedence order in capturing the wavelengths.
-Using this property, the relation search assigns the aggressor and victim roles within the microring pair according to their physical order.
-Both microrings first undergo the wavelength search, recording their initial search tables.
-Then, the aggressor microring “injects” aggression into the victim microring by wavelength lock to a specific target from ST$\left(i\right)$.
-If the target is set appropriately, the victim microring will find one of the entries in its search table masked, indicating that the target chosen from ST$\left(i\right)$ and the masked entry in ST$\left(j\right)$ correspond to the same wavelength.
-Furthermore, other relations between the search table pairs can be inferred.
-For example, in \myfigref{fig_11}, if 3rd entry of ST$\left(i\right)$ and 2nd entry of ST$\left(j\right)$ correspond to the same wavelength, then 2nd entry of ST$\left(i\right)$ and 1st entry of ST$\left(j\right)$ also correspond to the same wavelength, given that the microring tuning is monotonic in wavelength-domain.
-We call these identified and inferred relations a relation map between the microrings, and define Relation Index as the difference in indices between the masked entry and the aggressor target entry from each search table.
-Note that the aggressor target wavelength should be within the victim microring tuning range, which is not trivial in a wavelength-oblivious scenario.
+To explain the relation search process, we begin with the unit relation search, as illustrated in \myfigref{fig_11}.
+Both microrings first undergo a wavelength search, recording their initial search tables, denoted as ST$\left(i\right)$ and ST$\left(j\right)$.
+The aggressor microring R$i$ then wavelength locks to a specific target from its search table ST$\left(i\right)$, “injecting” aggression into the victim microring R$j$.
+If the aggressor target is chosen appropriately, the victim microring finds one of the entries in its search table ST$\left(j\right)$ masked, identifying that the selected target from ST$\left(i\right)$ and the masked entry in ST$\left(j\right)$ correspond to the same wavelength.
+The rest of the correspondence between the search tables can be inferred, forming a complete relation map between R$i$ and R$j$.
+For example, in \myfigref{fig_11}, if the 3rd entry of ST$\left(i\right)$ and the 2nd entry of ST$\left(j\right)$ correspond to the same wavelength, then the 2nd entry of ST$\left(i\right)$ and the 1st entry of ST$\left(j\right)$ must also correspond to the same wavelength, due to the monotonicity of microring tuning in the wavelength domain.
+Additionally, a search table may include tuner codes where the tuned resonances originate from different FSRs.
+In such cases, the inference can naturally extend to resonances across multiple FSRs.
+This is because microrings share a consistent resonance periodicity, such that the relative positions of wavelengths in search tables remain consistent across microrings and FSRs.
+For instance, if ST$\left(i\right)$ and ST$\left(j\right)$ included the lowest laser wavelength ($\lambda_{0}$) by tuning from resonances at different FSRs, and the 4th entry of ST$\left(i\right)$ corresponds to that wavelength, then the 3rd entry of ST$\left(j\right)$ would also correspond to $\lambda_{0}$.
+While this specific case is not depicted in \myfigref{fig_11}, it shows how shared periodicity allows inference across different FSRs.
+We call these identified and inferred relations a relation map between the microrings, and define the Relation Index $RI\left(i, j\right)$ as the difference in indices between the masked entry in ST$\left(j\right)$ and the aggressor target entry in ST$\left(i\right)$.